Alaric617R/Disk-Scheduler-Autograder/README.md

 > You always **stay in the same directory as this Makefile**.
 The file redirection and hierachy are done within the `make` command.

->In case you want to run the autograder alone without the help of this Makefile, run it as follows:
+>In case you want to run the autograder alone without the help of this Makefile, do it as follows:
 ```bash
  ./autograder max_disk_queue N my_result.txt disk.in0 disk.in1... disk.inN
  # N is number of disk files you've input to your scheduler